ligurio/swebok-v3/13_computing_foundations.md

 capability are equivalent in their ability to perform computation tasks.
 In other words, given enough time and memory, all computers— ranging from a netbook to a supercomputer—are capable of computing exactly the same things, irrespective of speed, size, cost, or anything else.

-Most computer systems have a structure that is known as the “von Neumann model,” which consists of five
-components: a memory for storing instructions and data, a central processing unit for performing arithmetic and logical operations, a control unit for sequencing and interpreting instructions, input for getting external informa- tion into the memory, and output for producing results for the user.
+Most computer systems have a structure that is known as the “von Neumann model,” which consists of five components: a _memory_ for storing instructions and data, a _central processing unit_ for performing arithmetic and logical operations, a _control unit_ for sequencing and interpreting instructions, _input_ for getting external information into the memory, and _output_ for producing results for the user.
 The basic components of a computer system based on the von Neumann model are depicted in Figure 13.3.

 ![Figure 13.3.
 Basic Components of a Computer System Based on the von Neumann Model](images/Figure-13.3.png)